mangoisbest/code-helper/src/pages/Lua/Lua.md

 # Variables

-Variables in Lua are really easy to understand and don't take long to learn how to use and are an essential part to Lua coding.
-To first make a variable in Lua you will need to write ```local``` first and then the variable name after.
+Variables in Lua are very simple to understand and use, and they are an essential part of Lua coding.
+To create a variable in Lua, type "'local"' first, followed by the variable name.
-Then you can put an ```=``` after to set a value to it or just leave it as ```local {variable name}```.
+Then you can put a "'="' after it to set a value or just leave it as "'local variable name"'.
 An example:
 ```lua
 local val = 10